Jumping and Running Fast are Avoided in Dogs

 Basics and possible causes

-A dog’s movement behavior can be influenced by various factors, ranging from injuries to chronic diseases.
-A dog’s musculoskeletal system includes bones, joints, muscles, ligaments, and tendons, all of which must work together harmoniously to enable smooth and pain-free movement.
+A dog’s movement behavior can be influenced by various factors, ranging from injuries to chronic conditions.
+A dog’s musculoskeletal system includes bones, joints, muscles, ligaments, and tendons, all of which must work together smoothly to allow effortless, pain-free movement.

-A common cause of avoiding jumping and running fast is joint problems, such as arthritis or hip dysplasia.
-These can be genetic or develop over time through wear and tear and aging.
+A common reason dogs avoid jumping and running fast is joint problems such as arthritis or hip dysplasia.
+These may be genetic or develop over time due to wear and tear and aging.
 Such conditions lead to inflammatory conditions and pain in the joints, which limits mobility.

 Muscle or ligament injuries are also common causes.
-These injuries can occur acutely through trauma or overuse.
-A dog that slips on a slippery floor or overexerts itself while playing can easily strain or tear a muscle or ligament.
+These injuries can occur acutely due to trauma or overuse.
+A dog that slips on a slippery floor or overexerts itself while playing can easily suffer a strain or tear in a muscle or ligament.

 Neurological problems, such as herniated discs or spinal disorders, can also cause a dog to avoid jumping and running fast.
 These conditions can lead to nerve pain or motor limitations that impair the dog’s ability to move.

-Finally, systemic diseases, such as infections or metabolic disorders, can also weaken muscles and joints and cause pain, which the dog compensates for by avoiding certain movements.
+Finally, systemic diseases such as infections or metabolic disorders can weaken muscles and joints and cause pain, which the dog compensates for by avoiding certain movements.

 Typical accompanying symptoms

-• Stiffness after periods of rest: Dogs may appear stiff when they move after lying down or resting.
+• Stiffness after rest: Dogs may appear stiff when they start moving after lying down or resting.
 This is often a sign of joint problems.

 • Lameness: The dog may limp or favor a limb, indicating pain or injury.